 The BCMG Learning Team will be available to offer support throughout – simply email email@example.com to get in touch.

-Select and take part in one of BCMG's Creating Music at Home activities CLICK HERE to find them.
+Select and take part in one of BCMG's Composing Music at Home activities CLICK HERE to find them.

 Take some photos of yourself taking part in the activity or ask someone at home to help you.
 If you can't take pictures you can draw a picture of yourself taking part instead!

-Now choose a different arts activity.
+Now choose a different non-BCMG arts activity.
 This could be something creative you took part in at school or an arts activity you have already completed whilst being at home.
-Or you could use one of the ideas or activities on the next page.
-This page includes a short list of other arts organisations with activities available for you to try.
+Or you could use one of the ideas or activities offered by the other arts organisations listed on the next page.

 Completing your log book: